NvsYashwanth/Codeforces/README.md

 | 23 | [Word](https://codeforces.com/)                                 | No                                                    | [Yes](./CodeForces%20python/Word.py)                                            |
 | 24 | [Young physicist](https://codeforces.com/)                      | [Yes](./CodeForces%20cpp/Young%20physicist.cpp)       | [Yes](./CodeForces%20python/Young%20physicist.py)                               |
 | 25 | [Cards](https://codeforces.com/)                                | [Yes](./CodeForces%20cpp/Cards.cpp)                   | No                                                                              |

+## Contribution Guidlines :page_with_curl:
+### How to contribute? :eyes:
+1. Fork the repository
+2. Make the desired changes (add/delete/modify)
+3. Make a pull request

+### When to contribute? :eyes:
+1. If there is no solution to a problem in either `C++` or `Python` in the main branch
+2. If your solution to an existing problem is asymptotically faster than the one in the main branch
+3. If your algorithm has the same time complexity but with reduced code size.
+In such cases comment the original solution and make a pull request with your solution
+4. If your method of solving asymptotically slower then comment your solution and make a pull request